People

 Victims and Residents

-• One firefighter died during the response; 79 injured, including 12 firefighters (counts may evolve during identification).
+• One firefighter died during the response; 79 injured (4 critical, 9 serious, 24 stable), including firefighters; counts may evolve during identification.

 • Two St. John Ambulance members — Ren Ting and Ren Juan — confirmed deceased.